ngshya/fairswirl/README.md

 ## Experiments with Weights & Biases

 The experiments are performed by using [Weights & Biases](https://wandb.ai/).
-Inside the folder `sweeps` there sample YAML files for each experiment presented in the paper.
+Inside the folder `sweeps` there are sample YAML files for each experiment presented in the paper.
 Just remember to adjust the dataset and the splits names inside the YAML file accordingly.

 To run the hyperparameters search, use the following YAML files:
 - `hyp_search_fairswirl.yaml` (FairSwiRL)